 - No particular order is required when you update the software on the Standby Providers, but you must update the Standbys sequentially, not simultaneously.

-Data Management for VMware Tanzu triggers Agent software updates only after the software is updated on all nodes in the Provider HA cluster.
+VMware Data Services Manager triggers Agent software updates only after the software is updated on all nodes in the Provider HA cluster.